Aboss3b13/LB-MachineLearning/README.md

 ### My goal
 The objective of this project is to develop a model that can predict property prices based on various factors such as location (state, city, zip code) and property characteristics (number of bedrooms, bathrooms, and lot size).
-By analyzing the relationships between these attributes and property values, I aim to build a machine learning model that can accurately estimate house prices, offering valuable insights
+By analyzing the relationships between these attributes and property values, I aim to build a machine learning model that can accurately estimate house prices.